7 Side Hustles Great Cooks and Chefs Can Start for Extra Cash

 4. Prepare Food for Catered Events

 If you love cooking for dinner party guests and preparing appetizer spreads for parties, catering events for others may be a good side hustle for you.
 Depending on the type of events you cater and local regulations and restrictions, you may cook in your own home, at a commercial space, or in a kitchen at the event.
-Catering also allows you to choose the size that’s right for you—you can start with appetizers for ten-person parties or jump right into preparing food for hundreds of wedding guests.
+Catering also allows you to choose the crowd size that’s right for you—you can start with appetizers for ten-person parties or jump right into preparing food for hundreds of wedding guests.

 Like most culinary side hustles, your success will lie in both your culinary and business skills.
-Once you plan a menu the people in your area respond well to and figure out how to make it work financially, you may be in good shape to keep this business going long-term.
+When you plan a menu the people in your area respond well to and you figure out how to make it work financially, you may be in good shape to keep this business going long-term.**

 5. Teach an Enthusiast Class

 If you have a passion for sharing your knowledge of ingredients and cooking techniques with the public, teaching may be the side hustle for you.
-This gig can take many forms, from holding single classes on how to make homemade pasta to instructing six-week sessions that cover basic cooking skills.
+This gig can take many forms, from holding single classes on how to make homemade pasta to instructing multi-week sessions that cover basic cooking skills.

 You can reach out to local restaurants to see if they need chef instructors on a guest or rotating basis, or you may consider renting a kitchen where you can hold regular classes.
 But you don’t need a restaurant or commercial kitchen space to teach people how to cook!
 You can teach virtually from the convenience of your own kitchen or even offer in-home classes where you travel to teach small groups of family and friends.**

 After teaching a class on cooking or baking, you may feel inspired to expand your own education.
-Escoffier offers 100% online degrees and diplomas with industry externships that even the busiest entrepreneurs can complete.
+Escoffier offers 100% online degrees and diplomas with hands-on industry externships that even the busiest entrepreneurs can complete.

 6. Write a Cookbook

-Are you overflowing with recipes and culinary stories to share with the world?
-If so, consider moving those ideas from your mind to the page by writing a cookbook.
 Not only can this process help you share your knowledge with others, but it may also connect you with other culinary professionals like food photographers, food stylists, and cookbook publicists.

 If publishing a cookbook seems like too big an endeavor, you can opt to sell your recipes to blogs, magazines, and other platforms for extra cash.
 Freelance recipe developers may not get a lot of recognition, but they can make good money doing what they love.